akash-network/node/ethereum/_docs/design.md

 #### setBill

-* Determines the unsetled balance of the Client
+* Determines the unsettled balance of the Client

 #### bill